 Essential elements of this strategy also include the herbs and spices used in Ayurveda.
 They are believed to give a range of health advantages, including better digestion and mental health, and help shield your body from sickness.

-Here are some of the best ayurvedic herbs for a healthy life:
+Here are some of the best Ayurvedic herbs for a healthy life:

 1. Ashwagandha

-Ayurvedic medicine, a conventional Indian style, frequently employs the herb ashwagandha.
+Ayurvedic medicine, a conventional Indian style, frequently employs the herb Ashwagandha.
 It is said to improve brain function, lower stress and anxiety, and strengthen the immune system, among other health advantages.

-2. Turmeric
+2. Neem

 3. Amalaki